 My favorite restaurant in Salta is El Viejo Jack.
 This unpretentious parrilla doesn’t look too charming, but the food is delicious, the service fast and friendly, and the prices more than affordable.

-I also enjoyed Pizzeria La Colonial.
+You will also enjoy Pizzeria La Colonial.
 Sure, this isn’t nearly the best pizza one can have in Argentina (far from it) but almost all customers are locals, the atmosphere is easy going and the prices very cheap.
 I surely enjoyed it!

 Quebrada de Humahuaca – one of the places to visit in Argentina – photo courtesy of Klaus Balzano (flickr)